 Rebuilding the economy of Georgia’s 2nd Congressional District and the nation is Congressman Bishop’s top priority.
 Throughout his career in the United States House of Representatives, he has fought to create jobs, help unemployed workers struggling to find employment, provide tax relief for working American families and companies, eliminate the estate tax, and bolster the small business sector.

 On the House Appropriations Committee, Congressman Bishop ensures funding and access for small business lending programs run through the SBA, and Congressman Bishop previously hosted a Small Business Lending Forum in Albany, Georgia, where constituents had the opportunity to learn about current lending and financing options available through the Small Business Administration.
-He efforts led a $30 billion Small Business Lending Fund to make capital investments in eligible community banks with assets less than $10 billion.
+His efforts led a $30 billion Small Business Lending Fund to make capital investments in eligible community banks with assets less than $10 billion.
 He also voted in favor of the legislation to increase the SBA’s loan guarantee limits for 7(a) and 504/CDC loans.

 Congressman Bishop supported the Education Jobs and Medicaid Assistance Act, which provides $10 billion for aid to local school districts to prevent layoffs in elementary and secondary schools, saving an estimated 161,000 education jobs.
 Failure to pass this legislation would have caused states to lose significant amounts of fiscal relief, leading to a loss of state jobs.
 This legislation prevented the state from laying off more firefighters and police officers, cutting more services, raising taxes, and slowing down the economic recovery that is already underway.